• Contact Us* Required Fields

 Your Rights As An Injured Victim

 When your spinal cord injuries are the result of someone else’s careless acts, your claim for compensation will usually center on the concept of negligence.
 Therefore, you need to prove four elements to obtain compensation for these extensive losses.
+The elements are as follows:

 1. You must show that the responsible party had a duty to act with reasonable care, whether driving a car, maintaining property in a safe condition, or operating a business.